bioc/MAGAR/vignettes/methQTL.md

 ## Lists of methQTL results

 Most of the functions discussed above either support a single ```methQTLResult``` as input, or a list of such objects.
-In case a list is specified, the functions with typically overlap the methQTLs found and compare those with all SNPs/CpGs that have been used for methQTL calling.
+In case a list is specified, the functions will typically overlap the methQTLs found and compare those with all SNPs/CpGs that have been used for methQTL calling.
 Additionally, there are functions that particularly work on a list of ```methQTLResult``` objects and that perform overlapping, or determine the methQTLs specific to a dataset.

 ```r